lsst-dm/dmtn-308/index.rst

 PostgreSQL
 ~~~~~~~~~~

-- PostgreSQL can scale vertically to a certain extent with hardware improvements, but it is not designed to scale out horizontally to multiple nodes.
+- PostgreSQL can scale vertically to a certain extent with hardware improvements, but it is not designed to scale horizontally to multiple compute nodes.
 - Networking, memory, and I/O constraints can all come into play for large datasets on a single PostgreSQL instance, at well below the required data volume for the PPDB.
 - **Neither storage nor compute scalability is achieveable at the level required.**